Curriculum for Excellence: Implementation

 The Curriculum for Excellence was implemented in schools in 2010−11.

 Its implementation is overseen by Education Scotland.
 In Scotland, councils and schools both have some responsibility for what is taught in schools and they must also take national guidelines and advice into account.

 A review was undertaken by the OECD, having been commissioned by the Scottish Government to look at the broad general education.
 A refreshed narrative on the curriculum which establishes Curriculum for Excellence "within the current context" was published by Education Scotland in September 2019.

 Overview

-Purpose

-As stated by Education Scotland, Curriculum for Excellence "is encapsulated in the four capacities - to enable each child or young person to be a successful learner, a confident individual, a responsible citizen and an effective contributor".
-It aims to establish skills in children and young people to "flourish in life" and in "learning and work, now and in the future, and to appreciate their place in the world".

 Curriculum areas

 The areas of Curriculum for Excellence are: